 The Cambrian is a showcase of svelte Swiss minimalism, using the colours of the native flag with some sultry blacks and greys.
 This restraint shifts focus to Adelboden‘s straight-from-an-Alpen-advert views, as is correct.
 But decadence abounds here, too: the spa throws all the goodness of nature at you.
 Take the Alpine honey body-scrub with mountain-salt crystals.
-This burnishing treatment sees you drizzled in bee bling liked a bowl of muesli and saltily buffeted like a brisk seaside walk – the result: you’ll be smooth and jazzed.
+This burnishing treatment sees you drizzled in bee bling liked a bowl of muesli and saltily buffeted like a brisk seaside walk.
+The result?
+You’ll be smooth and jazzed.
 Chase this with some ‘erbs to take the edge off.
 A warming mountain-moor herbal pack, plus back massage, or an all-over herbal poultice with a foot rub.

 LE LODGE PARK, MEGÈVE, FRANCE

 Ski lodge trappings – furry throws, barn-wood finishes, tartan, antlers – are thrown together with stylish French insouciance in this Megève stay.
-Its spa, all rough stone and rustic wood, has a relaxation room with a trompe l’oeil forest on the walls, and a Jacuzzi.
-Its treatment menu is delectable, but we’d choose the Snowflake scrub followed by a blackcurrant and cranberry wrap.
+Its spa, all rough stone and rustic wood, has a relaxation room with a trompe l’oeil forest on the walls and a Jacuzzi.
+Its treatment menu is delectable: we’d choose the Snowflake scrub followed by a blackcurrant and cranberry wrap.
 Snowflakes have had bad press of late, but the delicate things are surprisingly brusque.
 Pure Altitude’s Snowflake Scrub sloughs away tension, before you’re swaddled in a delicious fruity wrap.
 On your second visit, up the après-piste ante with le Skieur.
-A tip-to-toe do-over treatment with a conditioning and sports massage, chased with hot-stone healing.
+A tip-to-toe treatment with a conditioning and sports massage, chased with hot-stone healing.

-LAGACIÓ MOUNTAIN RESIDENCE, SOUTH TYROL, ITALY
+LAGACIÓ, SOUTH TYROL, ITALY

-We’re taking a trip to South Tyrol in the Dolomites, where we’ll go for a roll in the hay – but not that kind – soz.
+We’re taking a trip to South Tyrol in the Dolomites, where we’ll go for a roll in the hay – but not that kind.
 La Palsa Spa offers a traditional (allegedly) hay bath, where you’re covered with cow chow and Alpine herbs to be infused with their goodness as you swelter.
-It’s not for everyone, but, hay: it’s worth a go… If not, perhaps an Alpine mud bath is your poison, or a massage using Alpine herbs or honey.
+It’s not for everyone, but, hay: it’s worth a go… If not, perhaps an Alpine mud bath is your poison, or a massage using herbs or honey.
 A quick schwitz in the suite of saunas will see you right, too.

 DEPLAR FARM, TROLL PENINSULA, ICELAND